uzh-dqbm-cmi/lab-website/content/research/clinical_data_science/index.md

 +++
-title = "Clinical Data Science" type = "page" layout = "page"  # or "page" depending on theme
+title = "Clinical Data Science" type = "research" summary = "Developing ML models for hospital operations and patient care."
 +++

 Here you can write a **long-form page** with all the details, figures, methods, links, etc.
-You could even include child pages if you want subsections (e.g., `/research/clinical-data-science/modeling/`).